grantscriver/Aston-Test/README.md

 ## Description

-This website is a mock up of an assignment I was given by Aston Technologies.
+This website is a mock up of an assignment I was given by a Technology company.
 I was sent a PDF image and asked to replicate the image as closely as I possibly could using HTML & CSS.
+The design is mobile first and responsive.

 ## License: